 Hosting the Olympics can place a real strain on daily lives for the host city’s residents.
 First, there is an ongoing security threat over the city, resulting in large-scale security arrangements, including military power that often strengthens the Olympics’ security staff.
 Seeing military forces around the city can provoke unpleasant feelings and even anxiety for some of its residents.

-Second, the city is packed with tourists during the Olympic Games.
+Second, when the coronavirus isn’t an issue limiting spectators and crowds, the host city is normally packed with tourists during the Olympic Games.
 Many more people are present in public spaces, making it less comfortable for locals.
 And, of course, there is the traffic issue — tourists and locals travel a lot between the sports venues, which makes public transportation too crowded.

-Hosting the Olympics doesn’t change a country`s reputation
+Hosting the Olympics doesn’t enhance a country`s reputation

 The large-scale attention of hosting the Olympic Games is usually presented to a potential host city and country as one of the main advantages of doing so.
 However, this attention can work both ways: Unexpected incidents and misconduct can cause serious damage to the reputation of the host city and country.
-For example, the enduring image of the Munich Olympics is a man in a ski mask.
+For example, the enduring image of the 1972 Munich Olympics is a man in a ski mask.
 Additionally, the 2004 Olympic Games in Greece (which is considered an economic failure) is portrayed as the main reason for the country`s ongoing economic crisis.
 Recent studies actually suggest that hosting the Olympics has little, if any, influence on a country`s reputation.
 Australian researchers found little change in perceptions towards Australia following the Olympics.
+Not to mention, the games can serve as an excuse for others to protest the host country for unrelated issues (e.g., global protests of the Beijing Winter Olympics because of China’s record of human rights abuses).

-Bottom line: Hosting the Olympics can be a privilege or an inconvenience, mostly depending on the level of planning and the level of existing sports facilities in the host city.
-So, did LA make the right decision in bidding for the 2024 Olympics?
+The Bottom Line: Hosting the Olympics can be a privilege or an inconvenience, mostly depending on the level of planning and the level of existing sports facilities in the host city.
+Would you want your city to host the next Olympics?